Izgi Amal

-Izgi Amal, construed in the native Kazakh language as Ізгі амал, is a Quranist organization based in Kazakhstan.
+Izgi Amal (Ізгі амал) is a Quranist organization based in Kazakhstan.

 Background

 The group is led by Aslbek Musin, the son of the former Speaker of the Majlis, Aslan Musin, both of whom are Quranists.
 In 2009, there was a public debate on the religious status of Quranists in Kazakhstan, who are represented by the representatives of Izgi Amal within the country.
 During the public debate chaired by the Tolerance Society and the National Security Committee, other religious minorities were also scrutinized with probes into their religious status, such as the Krishna Consciousness Society and Salafism.
 With regard to the Quranists, concern was particularly raised as the leading base for Islamic scholarship based at Azhar University had recently issued a fatwa declaring the Quranist denomination as being illegal within the country, and furthermore imprisoned the leading Quranist personality within the country called Ahmed Mansour.
 Nonetheless, spokesmen of Izgi Amal have argued that it isn't a strictly religious organization and rather engages in activities associated with societal and economic upliftment within Kazakhstan.
 The main concentration of Quranists in Kazakhstan is in the western parts of the Mangystau Region.